 How many people on my team are testing?

 How many end users are testing?

 Below is an Excel spreadsheet I created for a customer a few years ago.
 What should happen is each IT Engineer helping test fills out the reference data (when I tested, what desktop pool I was using, what kind of client I used, etc) so later we can go back and reference what worked and when.

 Why should I have multiple IT support engineers helping with this?
 Because we all do things differently.
 And we want to find and fix as many concerns as we can before we get it in front of the UAT group.

 Here is the file: Test_Workbook_v20221213.xlsx

 If you missed my previous articles on creating Support Requests with VMware and how to work those requests, you have those links now.
-We’ll finish this series next month by discussing how to plan and perform upgrades and the importance of runbooks.
+We’ll continue this series by next discussing how to plan and perform upgrades and the importance of runbooks.